What is sterilisation?

 When can I have sex?

 You can have sex as soon as you feel comfortable.
 The procedure will not change your sexual ability or enjoyment.
-Many men enjoy sex more when they don’t have to worry about a female partner becoming pregnant.
+Many couples enjoy sex more when they don’t have to worry about pregnancy.

 How can I arrange a vasectomy?

 A vasectomy can be done in public hospitals, by private specialists and by some general practitioners.
-Seek information and referral from your general practitioner or SHine SA.
+For information and referral see your doctor or SHINE SA.

 How much does it cost?

 There is no cost if you have a vasectomy in a public hospital; however, there is a waiting list.
 The cost of having this done privately is variable.
 Discuss this with your doctor.